governify/helm-charts/helm-charts/README.md

 # Governify Helm Charts

 ## Installation
 Governify Kubernetes implementation consists in a set of services embedded in Helm charts, which are used by infrastructure charts as dependencies in order to deploy each system with custom configuration.
-Available charts infrastructures found at [infrastructure subdirectory](https://governify.github.io/helm-charts/infrastructure).

 ### Production